AdobeDocs/campaign.en/help/automation/campaign-opt/campaign-typologies.md

 A campaign typology can contain several typology rules, but a delivery can only reference one typology.

-Built-in typology rules and typologies are available in the **[!UICONTROL Administration > Campaign management > Typology management]** node of Campaign Explorer.
+Built-in typology rules and typologies are available in the **[!UICONTROL Administration > Campaign management > Typology management]** folder of Campaign explorer.

 For each typology, the **[!UICONTROL Rules]** tab lets you add, delete or view the typology rules to apply.